ZaninDavide/patatrack/src/renderers/cetz.typ

       n: auto, // number of windings
       pad: auto, // length of flat bit at the start and at the end
       radius: auto, // size of the windings
-    ) + style
+      curliness: 70%, // set to none for a zig-zag pattern ) + style

     if style.pitch == auto and style.n == auto {